Shira Rishony

+Shira Rishony (שירה ראשוני; born 21 February 1991) is an Israeli retired extra-lightweight judoka.
+She competes at –48 kg (under 106 pounds).
+She competed for Israel at the 2016 Summer Olympics.
+At the 2020 Summer Olympics she won a bronze medal in the mixed team event, and placed 5th in the women's 48 kg event.
+She won a bronze medal at the 2022 European Championships.
+Rishony represented Israel at the 2024 Summer Olympics in judo; in the women's 48 kg she came in 17th, and in the mixed team event Team Israel came in ninth.

 Early and personal life

-Rishony was born in Holon, Israel, to a Jewish family.
+Rishony was born in Holon, Israel, and is Jewish.
 At the age of five, she was sent by her mother to learn ballet, despite her desire to learn judo.
 After two years, as she still insisted on learning judo, her mother finally gave in and allowed her to take part in the sport.
 Her sisters are named Rotem and Maya.
 Their grandfather is named Muki.

 She resides in Even Yehuda, Israel, near the Wingate Institute.
+Rishony speaks Hebrew, English, and Spanish.

 Judo career

+Her club is the Netanya Gladiator Judo Club in Israel.